-New Jersey GOP candidate for governor aims to make Murphy nursing home order issue in 2021 race
+New Jersey GOP candidate looking to unseat Gov. Murphy targets his nursing home order in new ad

 He continues: "The pandemic isn't easy.
 We get it.
 But Phil Murphy's failures made it worse.
 Vaccinating inmates before seniors, refusing to open our schools, forcing people to wait months before their unemployment, and shutting down small businesses, some forever."

-Ciattarelli's campaign will spend more than $1 million running that ad and one other statewide through the Philadelphia and New York City DMAs.
+Ciattarelli's campaign will spend more than $1 million running that ad and another one that will run throughout New Jersey and also Philadelphia and New York City areas.

 Murphy has responded to the criticism from Republicans over his nursing homes decision by pointing out the steps his administration took to address numerous outbreaks in facilities, including mandatory grouping of those with the virus away from others and halting visits.